The Utah County Planning Division serves the areas in Utah County outside all city boundaries.

 Utah County obtains irrigation water from Mona Reservoir in Juab County and Strawberry Reservoir in Wasatch County, and both irrigation and culinary water from Deer Creek Reservoir in Wasatch County.
 The Jordanelle Reservoir in Wasatch County also provides municipal and industrial water to northern Utah County.
 Utah Lake lies within the county boundary and some local land owners obtain irrigation water from the lake, however, much of the water is used by downstream owners.
 There are a few smaller sized impoundments and natural bodies of water that exist within Utah County which are important for local recreational use and water storage.

 Springs and wells from underground water supplies are heavily used for both culinary and irrigation in Utah County.
 The higher quality of the water and the lack of pumping expenses make springs the preferred source of drinking water systems whenever they are available.
 Most of the larger springs located in the canyon bottoms and foothill areas of the Wasatch Mountains are currently utilized for culinary water supply.
 Wells are also used by cities to supply water for culinary use and fire suppression with some cities utilizing wells to supply the water needed beyond the amount that can be supplied by springs.
-Population growth in Utah County will be dependent on additional wells from underground aquifers since little additional water can be obtained from existing captured spring flows.
+Population growth in Utah County will be dependant on additional wells from underground aquifers since little additional water can be obtained from existing captured spring flows.